 Food & Health Education

 Deana Leahy and Jan Wright’s paper, ‘Governing food choices: Food, Young People and Choice in contemporary times’, points out that food has been a ‘staple’ of school policy for several generations, but that contemporary anxieties about the ‘obesity epidemic’ have given a new impetus and urgency to school food programmes and initiatives.
 Drawing on data from two Australian studies, the paper outlines the effect of a preoccupation with obesity, on schools and young people.
 Drawing on the concept of ‘biopedagogies’, the paper looks at how food is talked about and understood in classrooms.
 They conclude that these pedagogies are also lessons about moral judgments, acceptable bodies and ways of eating, and being responsible citizens.
-Rather than encourage students to deepen nutritional knowledge and develop decisionmaking skills, they require a more old-fashioned ‘obedience’ to social mores, particularly in the context of a ‘crisis’ of obesity.
+Rather than encourage students to deepen nutritional knowledge and develop decision-making skills, they require a more old-fashioned ‘obedience’ to social mores, particularly in the context of a ‘crisis’ of obesity.
 They request instead, a critical approach to food pedagogies that engages with the complexities of food, its varied meanings, aesthetics and power relations.

 Amy Stambach’s paper, ‘Food, Aid and Education in East Africa: Repackaging the conversation’, moves us to three countries – Rwanda, Tanzania, Kenya – that are sites of the UN World Food Programme (WFP).
 Presenting three vignettes with students in each of these countries, Stambach shows how students are already implicated in the social world of food and aware of it.
 Their interactions and resistances to instruction and pedagogy reveal that they also communicate through food, signalling their preferences, awareness of social norms and hierarchies, and suggest that they are savvy and astute, knowing when food is being used to ‘channel, control or socialize them and when it is being used to draw them into others’ worlds’.
 This offers room for the WFP to take a different stance towards education and its role in this part of the world.
 She sums up in this paper the thread present in all the other papers in this issue – that ‘pedagogic and policy frameworks focusing solely on food, fail to capture students’ own use of food to question and rethink the world around them’.

-‘. … ’apers in this collection show how state, Assers

-discourses and practices of schooling and education tend to be conventional or instrumental, viewing youth/pupils as partial or deficit beings that need to be monitored and guided, rather than engaged with.
-As some of the data presented here shows, there may yet be greater benefits in drawing out their perspectives, innate savviness and even their partial understandings of how food functions in their lives and in the world around them. …
+As Hightower-Weaver and Robert (2011, p.
+3) note, ‘no one gets very upset that children eat at school. … Instead it is where food comes from, when and what children eat, how much it costs, and why things are the way they are that creates problems’.
+The papers in this collection reflect these concerns, showing how state, institutional and corporate discourses around food intersect.
+In this contested terrain, children and young people tend to be constructed as either potential consumer markets or as partial/deficit beings in need of monitoring and guidance.
+As this collection demonstrates, there may be greater benefits in engaging more closely with children and young people and recognizing their own knowledges and practices around the politics and role of food in their lives.

 References

 Barthes, R. (2008).
 Toward a psychosociology of contemporary food consumption.
 In C. Counihan & P. Van Esterik (Eds.), Food and Culture: A Reader (2nd edition) (pp. 28–35).
-New York, NY: Routledge..
-(NY)
+New York, NY: Routledge.

+Hightower-Weaver, M. & Robert, S. (Eds.).
+(2011).
+School Food Politics.
+New York (NY): Peter Lang.